A rainy day in Cornwall: family fun in wet weather

 We can’t pretend it’s always sunny here.
 After all, how would Cornwall have its beautiful gardens without a splash of rain?

 When you’re on holiday with the kids, the prospect of keeping everyone entertained (and reasonably dry) can be a daunting one.
 But never fear!
-There’s plenty of things to do in on a rainy day in Cornwall – even in 2020, when we’re trying to stay outdoors as much as possible.
+There’s plenty to do in Cornwall on a wet day – even in 2021, when we’re trying to stay outdoors as much as possible.

-Here are some of our tried-and-tested activities for families on a wet day.
+Here are some of our tried-and-tested rainy day activities.

 Rainy Day Attractions in Cornwall

 With many Cornish attractions opening on a pre-book basis this summer, it’s worth keeping an eye on the long-range weather forecast and planning ahead.